Warpguru/BaseDownloader/README.md

 # BaseDownloader

-Example for a Rest-WebService to download a resource and return it BASE64 encoded
+A Jakarta EE REST web service that downloads remote resources (over HTTP, HTTPS, or FTP), splits the binary content into fixed-size Base64-encoded chunks, and makes each chunk available as a plain-text file download.
+This lets users in corporate environments — where binary file downloads are blocked by firewalls — retrieve arbitrary files by downloading plain-text chunks and reassembling them locally.

 ## Architecture

 ### Overview

-BaseDownloader is a Jakarta EE REST web service running on IBM Liberty.
-Its core purpose is to act as a proxy that downloads remote resources (over HTTP, HTTPS, or FTP) from a server that has unrestricted network access, splits the binary content into fixed-size chunks, and makes each chunk available as plain Base64-encoded text.
-This lets users in corporate environments — where binary file downloads are blocked by firewalls — retrieve arbitrary files by downloading plain-text chunks and reassembling them locally.
+BaseDownloader is deployed as a WAR to IBM Liberty at context root `/base-downloader`.

-The application is deployed as a WAR to Liberty at context root `/base-downloader`.
 All REST endpoints are rooted at `/base-downloader/api`.
+Every HTML page is served by the application itself (no external CSS, JavaScript frameworks, or CDN dependencies).

 ---